 • Establishing transparent performance metrics aligned with transaction objectives

-• Engaging specialized legal and financial advisors to tailor CVR terms
+• Engaging experienced legal and financial advisors to tailor CVR terms

 • Designing robust monitoring and reporting mechanisms for ongoing assessment